leadedge/ofSpoutDemo/README.md

 ## Building the project

-Refer for "BUILD.md" document for building with either Visual Studio or MSBuild.
+Refer to "BUILD.md" for building with either Visual Studio or MSBuild.